Volunteer with The Loppet

 Volunteers are expected NOT to:

-- Be affected by alcohol, drugs, or medication which will affect their abilities to carry out their duties and responsibilities while volunteering.
+• Be affected by alcohol, drugs, or medication which will impair their abilities to carry out their duties and responsibilities while volunteering.

-When a volunteer is found to be in breach of the standards outlined in this Code of Conduct or any of the Loppet’s other policies and procedures this may result in the volunteer’s position being terminated.
+When a volunteer is found to be in breach of the standards outlined in this Code of Conduct or any of the Loppet’s other policies and procedures this may result in responses ranging from a conversation to termination.

 Thank you for being a volunteer with the Loppet!